Lax monoidal adjunctions, two-variable fibrations and the calculus of mates: Introduction

-for every $\infty$-category $B$, where the superscript $\mm R$ denotes the locally full (or 1-full) sub-$2$-category of $\tFun^{\lax}(B,\tCat)$ spanned by those lax natural transformations that admit pointwise left adjoints, and dually for the right hand side. \end{introcor}
+for every $\infty$-category $B$, where the superscript $\mm R$ denotes the locally full (or 1-full) sub-$2$-category of $\tFun^{\lax}(B,\tCat)$ spanned by those lax natural transformations that admit pointwise left adjoints, and dually for the right hand side.
+Furthermore, these equivalences are natural for restriction in $B$. \end{introcor}

-In this formulation, it is clear that the equivalence of \cref{thm:fibadj} should encode a higher-categorical form of the \emph{calculus of mates}, in the following sense: If we have a lax square